amaneureka/AtomOS/README.md

 # Atomix Development : Atom OS

 A Multitasking **Monolithic** Kernel based x86 targetting Operating System written in C# from scratch aiming for high level implementation of drivers in managed environment and security.
-[How to Build from Source?](https://github.com/amaneureka/AtomOS/wiki/Build-Environment)

 ## Kernel Features
 - Paging